AZ-400: Designing and Implementing Microsoft DevOps Solutions

 The image is a slide titled "Automating Deployment for IaC," explaining that continuous deployment for Infrastructure as Code involves automating the deployment process to ensure reliable and repeatable infrastructure changes.

-1. Automation: Reduces manual errors.
+1. Automation: Eliminate manual steps to reduce errors.

 Watch Video